WNCO (AM)

-WNCO (1340 kHz) – branded Fox Sports 1340 – is a commercial AM radio station licensed to Ashland, Ohio.
-The station serves the Ashland, Mansfield and Mount Vernon areas, collectively identified as the Mid-Ohio region.
+WNCO (1340 kHz) – branded Fox Sports 1340 – is a commercial AM radio station licensed to Ashland, Ohio, United States.
+The station serves Ashland, Mansfield and Bucyrus, collectively identified as the Mid-Ohio region.
 The station is under ownership of iHeartMedia, Inc.

 Since September 10, 2012, WNCO runs a sports format, airing content from Fox Sports Radio and Premiere Radio Networks.
-It originally aired an adult standards/oldies music format from Citadel Media's Timeless satellite feed until June 14, 2009, when it switched to an all-talk format.
+It originally aired an adult standards/ and oldies music format from Citadel Media's Timeless satellite feed until June 14, 2009, when it switched to an all-talk format.

 It is also the flagship station for Ashland University Eagles football.

-The station signed on May 18, 1950 as WATG, owned by Ashland Broadcasting Corp. headed by R. S. Burke.
+The station signed on May 18, 1950, as WATG, owned by Ashland Broadcasting Corp. headed by R. S. Burke.
 It was acquired by Radio Ashland, Inc. on January 15, 1957 and became WNCO two years later.